lealceldeiro/gems/JavaConcurrencyInPractice/Chapter3/README.md

 Just as it is a good practice to make all fields `private` unless they need greater visibility, it is a good practice to make all fields `final` unless they need to be mutable.

-### 3.4.2 Example: Using volatile to publish immutable objects
+### 3.4.2 Example: Using `volatile` to publish immutable objects

+Whenever a group of related data items must be acted on atomically, consider creating an immutable holder class for them.
+Race conditions in accessing or updating multiple related variables can be eliminated by using an immutable object to hold all the variables.

+## 3.5 Safe publication